-Help raise £450,000 towards the Breast Unit service expansion.
+Help raise £450,000 for the Breast Unit at the Royal United Hospitals Bath

 The RUH Breast Unit provides an integrated range of services for patients with breast conditions, including rapid access diagnostic clinics by a team of dedicated specialists.
 It has state of-the-art breast imaging equipment, digital mammography, breast tomosynthesis and breast MRI.
 The Breast Unit also offers women a comprehensive service for oncoplastic and breast reconstruction.

 The team use a patient-centred approach with treatments individually tailored to patient needs providing a high quality service within a caring, supportive environment.
 Central to this process we have a team of Macmillan Breast Cancer Nurse specialists as well as a dedicated Psychologist.

 The vast majority of patients are women, but the unit also sees men with breast problems too and 2 or 3 of them will be diagnosed with breast cancer.

 Over 6,000 patients are referred to the Breast Unit every year.

 About 400 of these patients will be treated for Cancer.

 The hospital needs to redevelop and expand the unit so it can facilitate its work with an increasing number of patients each year, plus provide a more welcoming and calming atmosphere to help patients feel relaxed and confident about their care.

 The redevelopment will enhance the exceptional service already provided, improve efficiency and facilitate a model of care to support patients living with and beyond cancer.
 These improvements will help staff support patients with advice and counselling from a dedicated support centre within the Breast Unit, in the months and years after they leave hospital or complete their treatment.